 - Let go and let the sticks fall wherever they land

-- Take turns to remove one stick from the pile at a time, without moving any other sticks
+- Take turns removing one stick from the pile at a time, without moving any other sticks

 - Sticks that are lying on the surface and not touching others are easy to remove but sticks that are touching others must be carefully lifted with your hands or by using another stick